lmammino/loige.co/content/posts/2022-12-20_2022-a-year-in-review/index.md

 Other than that, you'll probably see me posting more AWS and serverless-related content and most likely I will attend the re:Invent in 2023!

+Also, I want to take this opportunity to give a big thank you to the AWS Heroes team: [Farrah](https://twitter.com/FarrahC32), Taylor, and Albert.

 > "With great power comes great responsibility"
 >